petemills1/BoS/README.md

 6. Start the BoS watcher via the shell command:
     'build_on_save.py /path/to/your/directory'

+    The above command will only watch the specified directory.
+To watch the specified directory and all its sub directories, use the command:
+    'build_on_save.py /path/to/your/directory -r'

 7. Exit the watcher using Ctrl + C

 NOTES: